My Office/Craft Space In My Living Room

 Prettier Than A TV:

 I’d rather look at my sewing/craft supplies than a big TV.
-And I don’t miss it.
-I don’t need extra noise.
-There was never much I wanted to watch anyway.
+I don’t miss it, and I don’t need extra noise.
+There was never much I wanted to watch on TV anyway.

-I’m big on having everything organized just so.
-I have both colored and regular pencils in the Mason jars.
-Envelopes are in the old rectangular box.
+I’m big on organization.
+I keep colored and regular pencils in Mason jars, and envelopes in the old rectangular box.

-I’ve had the round yellow, blue and green ceramic containers for many years.
-I use them to house small office items like paper clips and push pins.
+I’ve had the round yellow, blue, and green ceramic containers for years.
+I use them now to house small office items like paper clips and push pins.

 Embroidery Hoop Art:

 I hung up the three red and white embroidery hoops I made years ago.
-They’re fun to use when you have a small space on the wall.
+They’re fun to hang in a small area on the wall, like in my office/craft space.
+Embroidery hoop art brightens up a small area.

-Several of them I bought from Etsy years ago.
+I bought several of them from an Etsy shop years ago.
 And one was a gift with the monogrammed first letter of my name: “B.”

 Vintage Ephemera:

-When I had a printer I’d print them off the internet.
-There are online sites that will let you do that.
+When I had a printer, I’d print them off the Internet.
+Some sites let you do that.
 Have you heard of The Graphics Fairy?
 She has great vintage graphics.

 Mason Jar Storage & Organization:

-I just love to store things in Mason jars.
-To be able to see what’s inside through the glass.
-Anything stored in a Mason jar is just prettier!
+I love to store things in Mason jars.
+I love being able to see what’s inside through the glass.
+And anything stored in a Mason jar is just prettier!

-They wouldn’t have to buy a thing.
-I’d repurpose what they had and see what I could do with it.
-My dream job!
+They wouldn’t have to buy anything.
+I’d repurpose what they had and see what I could do with itโmy dream job!

-It would be an interesting challenge to see what you could come up with.
+It would be an interesting challenge to see what you could devise from what you might find already in their home.

-I love the concept of “shopping the house.”
+Don’t you love the concept of “shopping the house?”

 Sorting Pencils:

-I enjoy looking at my pencils that are all gathered in jars.
-There is a method to my color coded madness.
+I enjoy looking at my pencils, which are all gathered in jars.
+There is a method to my color-coded madness in this office/craft space.

-All the pencils are sharp and ready to be used should I figure out how to draw something besides a squiggle.
+All the pencils are sharp and ready to use, should I figure out how to draw something other than a squiggle.

-I like looking at my old Featherweight sewing machines too.
+I like looking at my old Featherweight sewing machines, too.
 I missed them.
-They’re a piece of history.
+They’re a wonderful piece of history.

 Not that I sew, but those old sewing machines are gorgeous.
 Love seeing how you rearranged your new space.
 I love shopping the house, too…I rearrange things all the time!
 I go down into my basement and see what goodies I can find that I have stashed away down there.